-- Course: PhD about conservation politics on the Galapagos islands.
+- Course: PhD title: Conservation politics on the Galapagos islands

 - Year of graduation: 2012

 I completed an interdisciplinary (ESRC/NERC funded) PhD at the Sustainability Research Institute in 2012.
 My research focus was on conservation politics on the Galapagos islands, and through the course of my PhD I applied a combination of Q methodology, ethnography and environmental history to investigate the multiple discourses of conservation and science on the Galapagos Islands, and to explore the implications of discursive differences for conservation and society on the islands.
 Following my PhD, I took on a temporary post-doctoral position at SRI, examining the role of so-called boundary organisations (institutions in which science and politic intertwine) on the social status of knowledge about climate change.
 The research involved carrying out a cross-national comparison of the boundary spanning arrangements in different contexts, and exploring how these impact on the knowledge produced, asking whether it is possible to draw out lessons to inform the production of more socially and environmentally relevant knowledge.